AHassanpour88/Evolutionary_Snakemake/README.md

 <img src="https://github.com/AHassanpour88/test_for_private/raw/main/images/logo.PNG" align="right" alt="Logo" width="300" height="200">

+## Authors
+- Azadeh Hassanpour, azadeh.hassanpour@uni-goettingen.de
+- Johannes Geibel, johannes.geibel@fli.de
+- Torsten Pook, Torsten.pook@wur.nl

+## Copyright
+Copyright © 2020 – 2024

+## License
+This program falls under a NonCommercial-NoDerivatives-NoDistribution Public License.
+By using these scripts, I confirm that I represent an academic institute and will use this script only for research purposes.
+I explicitly acknowledge the terms in the license agreement [here](https://github.com/AHassanpour88/Evolutionary_Snakemake/blob/main/License.md).
+I understand that any commercial use requires a commercial license from the owner of the script.
+For more information about a commercial license, please contact Torsten Pook.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+## Manuscript Availability
+A manuscript for the optimization framework is available in [BioarXiv](https://academic.oup.com/g3journal/article/10/6/1915/6026363) / in review.
+The scripts in this directory are for the example from the toy dairy cattle example and adaptation is needed to use these scripts for other purposes.

 # Optimization of breeding program designs through evolutionary algorithm (MoBPSopti Project)

 Modern breeding programs have increased significantly in size and complexity, with various highly interdependent parameters and many contrasting breeding goals.
 As a result, resource allocation in these programs has become more complex, and deriving an optimal breeding strategy has become increasingly challenging.
 Optimization in breeding programs is crucial, as it helps us make the most efficient use of limited resources such as time, money, and breeding materials, which increases the likelihood of achieving our objectives and ensure adaptability to changing circumstances.
 The resource allocation problem is a key challenge in optimization theory with various practical uses and many algorithms have been proposed, all sharing a common structure with two parts: simulation and optimization.
 First, they use simulation to assess performance under different parameter settings.
 Then, they use optimization to find the best way to allocate these parameters, achieving different objectives while reducing costs or increasing benefits.
 In this repository, we use an evolutionary optimization framework to optimize resource allocation in a breeding program with the use of stochastic simulation combining with Snakemake workkflow management system, providing you to fine-tune and enhance your breeding program while efficiently allocating your breeding resources to attain various objectives.